Harlthorpe

-Harlthorpe is a hamlet in the East Riding of Yorkshire, England.
+Harlthorpe is a hamlet and former civil parish, now in the parish of Foggathorpe, in the East Riding of Yorkshire, England.
 It is situated approximately 8 mi north-east of Selby town centre and 6 mi north of Howden town centre.

 It lies on the A163 road.
+In 1931 the parish had a population of 53.

-It forms part of the civil parish of Foggathorpe.
+The name Harlthorpe derives from the Old Norse Herelþorp meaning 'Herel's secondary settlement'.